-Creamy Chicken with Wild Rice and Mushrooms ~ this earthy, stick-to-your-ribs skillet dinner is ideal for a chilly fall night!
+Creamy Chicken with Wild Rice and Mushrooms ~ this earthy, stick-to-your-ribs roasted chicken and rice skillet is comfort food for a busy weeknight.

 I have a weakness for creamy chicken dishes, I think most of us do, it must be in our dna.
 Have you tried my ROASTED CHICKEN BREASTS WITH TARRAGON?
 Or my CHICKEN IN LEMON SAUCE WITH OLIVES?
 When you say ‘comfort food’ this is the kind of thing that springs to my mind, and when I know something like this Creamy Chicken with Wild Rice and Mushrooms is on the menu, I look forward to dinner all day long.